qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 **Step 2: Create a Test Set**

-Once metrics are chosen, the next step is creating a test set that includes well-defined questions, expected answers, and relevant context.
+Once metrics are chosen, the next step is creating a test set that includes **well-defined questions, expected answers**, and **relevant context**.
 Test data set ready to be evaluated typically includes:

 - **Question:** A prompt designed for the system to respond to, such as "When was the first Super Bowl?"